ARM-software/CMSIS-DSP/PythonWrapper_README.md

 # Change history

+## Version 1.9.1:

+* Small fix to the compute graph generator.
+The `#ifdef` at beginning of the custom header should be different for different scheduler names
+* Improve `addLiteralArg` and `addVariableArg` in compute graph to use variable number of arguments

 ## Version 1.9.0:

 * New scheduling mode, in the compute graph generator, giving priority to sinks in the scheduling.
 The idea is to try to decrease the latency between sinks and sources.